Mohamd-Abdelkreem/Entity-Relationship-Diagram-ERD-Practice/README.md

-# Entity-Relationship-Diagram-ERD-Practice-
+# Database Design Practice

 Learn database design by practice!
-This repo offers simple, real-world scenarios to create your first Entity Relationship Diagrams (ERDs).
-Includes guided problems and solutions to build your skills from the ground up.
-Perfect for absolute beginners.
+This repository provides simple, real-world scenarios to help you create your first **Entity Relationship Diagrams (ERDs)**.

+You'll find guided problems and solutions designed to build your skills step by step — perfect for absolute beginners who want to understand the foundations of database design.